cryptimeleon/cryptimeleon.github.io/getting-started/libraries.md

 # upb.crypto.clarc

 CLARC: Cryptographic Library for Anonymous Reputation and Credentials.
-As the name suggests, this library provides an anonymous credential system.
+This library provides an anonymous credential system.
+It was developed as part of the ReACt project group at Paderborn University.

 Documentation can be found [here](https://cs.uni-paderborn.de/fileadmin/informatik/fg/cuk/Lehre/Veranstaltungen/WS2016/ReACt/ReACt_documentation.pdf).